bassmaster187/TeslaLogger/Teslamate-Import/README.md

   If everything is finished, inspect the Logfile for errors (Teslamate-Logfile.txt).
 If there are Exceptions, feel free to open a bug in github.
   The tool created a geofence file  (geofence-private.csv).
 Copy it to your Teslalogger.exe folder.

   Restart Teslalogger.
 Make sure your credentials for your car are already entered.
+Make sure the IDs are matching Teslalogger and Teslamate car id.
+If you have just one car, ID should be 1.

   Now it starts to geocode all destinations.
 This may take a very long time as Nominatim / OpenStreetMap is limited to one geocode all 5 seconds.
   Meanwile you can take a look at Visited, Trips and Chargings Dashboard.